 - 1. Consistent with State Law (See "Legal Requirements of the State of North Carolina" above), students under the age of 21 are not permitted to possess or consume alcoholic beverages of any kind. - 2.
-Students who are 21 years of age or older are not permitted to supply alcohol to students under the age of 21.
+Students who are 21 years of age or older are not permitted to supply alcohol to students.
 (See "Legal Requirements of the State of North Carolina" above). - 3.
 Excessive/disruptive intoxication is considered an irresponsible use of alcohol, regardless of the age of the student.
 Signs of excessive/disruptive intoxication may include loss of balance and motor skills (for example, stumbling or falling), vomiting, slurred speech, disorientation, disruptive behavior, and/or other behaviors which indicate a loss of control. - 4.
-Multiple serving containers (for example, kegs or containers of more than 32 fluid ounces) are not permitted in the residence halls. - 5.
+Multiple serving containers (for example, kegs or containers of more than 32 fluid ounces) are not permitted on campus. - 5.
 Consumption or transportation of alcoholic beverages in public areas is allowed only if the individual is 21 years of age or older, and only during University sanctioned events or parties within designated areas.
-Open containers of alcohol are not permitted outside designated areas at any time.

-- 6. All first year designated halls or suites are alcohol-free.
-Community members living or visiting in Albemarle Hall, Pate Hall, and Granville Hall ADL's who are 21 years of age or older may consume alcoholic beverages responsibly in the privacy of their rooms; this privilege does not extend into the hallways, suite lounges or court yards of these halls.
-Mecklenburg, Winston-Salem and the suites of Granville are also alcohol free.
+Open containers of alcohol are not permitted outside designated areas at any time. - 6.
+All first year designated halls or suites are alcohol-free.
+Community members living or visiting in Albemarle Hall and Pate Hall who are 21 years of age or older may consume alcoholic beverages responsibly in the privacy of their rooms; this privilege does not extend into the hallways, suite lounges or court yards of these halls.
+Winston-Salem and Granville are also alcohol free.
 Possession, even if unopened, and consumption of alcohol even if the student is 21 years of age or older is prohibited.
-Additionally, members of the community who are 21 years of age or older may consume alcoholic beverages responsibly in the suites, courtyard, and main lounge of Orange Hall. - 7.
-Students are prohibited from hosting parties with alcohol in their rooms or suites unless they obtain a party permit from the Office of Student Affairs 48 hours prior to the event.
-Students who host an event or party where alcohol is used without a permit will be asked to cease the activity and sanctions against the host(s) may be imposed. - 8.
-Possession or consumption of alcoholic beverages on campus is prohibited during athletic preseason training, new student orientation (fall and Spring Semester), and through registration.
-Returning students who violate this regulation may be required to leave campus.
-New students who violate this regulation are subject to normal conduct procedures as described previously and below. - 9.
-Possession or consumption of alcoholic beverages is prohibited from the beginning of each hall's Quiet Hours before Reading Day until the end of Finals, with the exception of University-sponsored functions. - 10.
-Possession or consumption of alcoholic beverages is prohibited during holidays and breaks when students receive authorization to remain on campus when the halls are closed. - 11.
-The University has the right to confiscate and/or dispose of alcoholic beverages which are in the possession of community members violating AOD policies. - 12.
-In the event that it appears an unauthorized party is being held behind closed doors, Campus Safety and/or Student Affairs professional staff may knock on the door and announce who they are and enter the room, even when there is no response from those within the room. - 13.
-Community members found in violation of these standards, or who do not comply with the requests of University officials, may have sanctions brought against them. - 14.
+Additionally, members of the community who are 21 years of age or older may consume alcoholic beverages responsibly in the suites, courtyard, and main lounge of Orange Hall.

+- 7. Students are prohibited from hosting parties with alcohol in their rooms or suites. - 8.
+Possession or consumption of alcoholic beverages is prohibited from the beginning of each hall's Quiet Hours before Reading Day until the end of Finals, with the exception of University-sponsored functions. - 9.
+In the event that it appears a party is being held behind closed doors, Campus Safety and/or Student Affairs professional staff may knock on the door and announce who they are and enter the room, even when there is no response from those within the room. - 10.
+Community members found in violation of these standards, or who do not comply with the requests of University officials, may have sanctions brought against them. - 11.
 Drinking games are strictly prohibited.
 Drinking games are competitive drinking activities where drinking is part of the game strategy.
 Drinking games promote heavy episodic drinking, which is a potentially dangerous use of alcohol.
 Types of drinking games may include, but are not limited to, Beer Pong, Pass Out, Chandelier, use of beer funnels or beer bongs, dice drinking games, Kings and other drinking games, etc. Water/Beer Pong is considered a drinking game.